 This article broadly explains the meaning of bounce rate, how it is calculated by Google Analytics, and its contribution to Search Engine Optimization.

-Bounce rate is the percentage of website visitors who move out or bounce away from a website after viewing only that particular webpage which made them come to the site.
+Bounce rate is the percentage of website visitors who move out or bounce away from a website after viewing only that particular webpage that made them come to the site.

 Although the bounce rate has a negative connotation associated with it, people think that if a visitor visits only one page and then leaves, it is bad for the website.
 Their logic is not that flawed anyway!

-After all, a high bounce rate would mean that a website has lots of irrelevant contents.
+After all, a high bounce rate would mean that a website has lots of irrelevant content.

-If you are very familiar with Google Analytics than I am sure that you have encountered with both bounce rate and exit rate.
+If you are very familiar with Google Analytics then I am sure that you have encountered both bounce rate and exit rate.

-Exit Rate: Exit rate refers to the percentage of people who left a website from that page.
-The exits rate may have viewed more than just one page in a session.
+Exit rate refers to the percentage of people who left a website from that page.
+The exit rate may have viewed more than just one page in a session.

-If a visitor landed to the website and left without another interaction, it is both a Bounce Rate and Exit Rate.
+If a visitor landed on the website and leaves without another interaction, it is both a Bounce Rate and Exit Rate.